isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 commas if more than one value is allowed.

 Options can also be configured as hexadecimal values.
-If ``csv-format`` is set to false, option data must be specified as a hexadecimal string.
+If ``csv-format`` is set to "false", option data must be specified as a hexadecimal string.
-The following commands configure the domain-name-servers option for all subnets with the following addresses: 192.0.3.1 and 192.0.3.2.
-Note that ``csv-format`` is set to false.
+The following commands configure the ``domain-name-servers`` option for all subnets with the following addresses: 192.0.3.1 and 192.0.3.2.
+Note that ``csv-format`` is set to "false".

 ::